Clinical Child Psychology Internship

-TThe intern’s clinical experience in this track will be approximately half therapy and half assessment.
+The intern’s clinical experience in this track will include both psychotherapy and assessment.

-Child psychotherapy experience will take place at the KUSM-W outpatient Child Psychiatry and Psychology Clinic under the supervision of Nicole Klaus, PhD, ABPP and Kirsten Engel, PhD.
-The intern will see patients with a variety of presenting complaints, including anxiety, mood, behavior, and adjustment issues.
-The intern will complete comprehensive diagnostic evaluations using semi-structured interviews and a variety of clinical rating scales to develop an initial case conceptualization and treatment plans drawing on evidence-based treatment approaches.
+Child psychotherapy experiences will take place under the supervision of Drs.
+Zachary Blackhurst, Kirsten Engel, and Nicole Klaus.
+The intern will see patients with a variety of presenting complaints including anxiety, mood, behavior, and adjustment issues.
+The intern will complete comprehensive diagnostic evaluations using semi-structured interviews and a variety of clinical rating scales to develop an initial case conceptualization and treatment plan drawing on evidence-based treatment approaches.
 Training is provided in cognitive behavioral therapy, interpersonal psychotherapy, parent management training, and other evidenced-based psychotherapies.
 Patients are typically referred by their pediatrician or psychiatrist, and interns will gain experience collaborating with these providers in the child’s care.

-Assessment experience will take place at the KUSM-W Neuropsychology Clinic under the supervision of Kelli Netson-Amore, PhD, ABPP.
-Presenting concerns include neurodevelopmental disabilities, epilepsy, traumatic brain injury, brain tumors, and genetic or medical conditions affecting the child’s cognition or development.
+Assessment experience will take place at the KUSM-W Neuropsychology Clinic under the supervision of Kelli Netson-Amore, PhD, LP, ABPP.
+Presenting concerns include neurodevelopmental disorders, epilepsy, traumatic brain injury, brain tumors, and genetic or medical conditions affecting the child’s cognition or development.
 Interns will gain experience with battery selection, clinical interviewing, test administration and scoring, interpretation of test results, report writing, and provision of feedback to families.
-Specific training in ADOS-2 administration is available.
+Specific training in autism assessment is available.

-Interns may have the opportunity to participate in consultations at Wesley Children’s Hospital.
+Interns will engage in inpatient pediatric psychology consultations at Wesley Children’s Hospital.
+The KUSM-W child psychology team regularly conducts consultative evaluations for safety planning in the context of suicidal ideation or self-injurious behavior.
+Additional consultation is available in brief bedside interventions for health-related anxiety, treatment adherence, and other factors affecting medical status.
 Psychologists are engaged in a number of multidisciplinary activities with colleagues from multiple specialties.
 Many collaborations take place in the outpatient psychology clinic after children are discharged from the hospital.
 Opportunities are available for short- and long-term therapeutic interventions with chronically ill children.

 This bi-weekly seminar is attended by members of our child and adolescent psychology and psychiatry team.
 We present shared and challenging cases, explore current literature, share updates from recently attended conferences, and invite guest speakers on topics of interest.